Mac Holten: Early life and sporting career

 Holten was born in Melbourne and educated at Scotch College, Melbourne.
-He left school at 16 to sell life insurance, but with the outbreak of World War II joined the Royal Australian Air Force in 1940 as a flying instructor and test pilot.
+He left school at 16 to sell life insurance, but with the outbreak of World War II, he joined the Royal Australian Air Force in 1940 as a flying instructor and test pilot.
 He retired in 1946 with the rank of Flight Lieutenant and became a grocer.

-He kicked 83 goals in 82 games for Collingwood Football Club where he played in three losing Preliminary Finals and was also Vice-Captain of the Melbourne Cricket Club at one time.
-On 1949 he moved to Wangaratta to coach the Wangaratta Football Club.
+Holten kicked 83 goals in 82 games for Collingwood Football Club, where he played in three losing Preliminary Finals and represented Victoria in a match against the Riverina at Leeton, New South Wales in August 1948.

+Holten was also Vice-Captain of the Melbourne Cricket Club at one time.

+In January 1949, he married Shirley de Raven and moved to Wangaratta as captain-coach of the Wangaratta Football Club and led them to four consecutive Ovens & Murray Football League premierships from 1949 to 1952.

+Holten played 54 first eleven matches for the Melbourne Cricket Club in the Melbourne District Cricket Association between 1943 and 1949 and continued playing cricket in Wangaratta, representing the Victorian Country Cricket League against England.

+Holten was inducted into the Ovens & Murray Football League Hall of Fame in 2006 for his outstanding contribution to football both on and off the field.